365 WAYS TO DECLUTTER YOUR HOME IN 365 DAYS

 - Spare buttons from clothes you no longer own

-- Things you used to collect but are now sitting in a box
+- Things you used to collect but are now sitting in a box out of sight and out of mind

 - Valuable items you’ve been meaning to sell but haven’t